Electrical contractors in

 Permit Requirements

 St Cloud requires electrical permits for most work except minor repairs.
 Permit fees range $50-200 depending on scope.
-Commercial work requires additional city plan review.
+Apply through St Cloud Building Department.
+Commercial work requires additional state electrical permits.

 Inspection Schedule

-Rough-in inspection before covering work, final inspection before energizing.
-Schedule 24-48 hours in advance with St Cloud Building Department.
+Rough-in inspection after wiring installation, final inspection before energizing circuits.
+Schedule inspections 24 hours in advance through St Cloud Building Department.
+Some work requires state electrical inspector for commercial projects.

 Insurance Minimums